gato001k1/project-batch-message-app/README.md

 # REMEMBER THAT ALL THE USERS SHOULD HAVE THE SAME FILENAME WHEN PUTTING THE FILENAME DONT PUT THE EXTENSION
 # YOU CAN HAVE DIFFERENT CHATS ON A SAME SERVER WITH DIFFERENT FILENAMES
-if it doesent work use the curl website https://curl.se/ and download the .zip file and instert the chatreciever.bat and reciver.bat inside of the bin directory. you could use the https://www.infinityfree.net/ Free FTP servers as a test or use it

 # Notifications
 to use the notifications you need to go to settings and in setting enable the notifications function